2i2c-org/2i2c-org.github.io/content/blog/2025/jb-for-communities/index.md

 draft: false
 ---

-A core component of our mission to make research and education more _impactful_, _accessible_, and _delightful_ is leveraging our unique [global network of communities][network] to help us make impactful improvements to the open-source tools that powers their work.
+A core component of our mission to make research and education more _impactful_, _accessible_, and _delightful_ is leveraging our unique [global network of communities][network] to help us make meaningful improvements to the open-source tools that powers their work.
 In this way, our experience of learning from one community can be used to provide value to our entire network e.g. [our work with PACE on speeding up their CNN model training][pace-gpu].

 At the heart of the work that our communities perform is the fundamental importance of sharing new findings, best-practice, and community resources.
 Across our network, we have seen communities creating their own "books" of that provide a home for this kind of content.
 Replicated across many of these resources is the concept of a "landing page" that welcomes new members, establishes an identity, and provides jumping off points (or "calls to action") into more detailed resources.